tkent198/modRSW_EnKF/README.md

 python main_p.py
 ```
 Text is printed to the terminal throughout to provide information and updates on its progress.
 After looping through all parameter combinations, a brief summary is printed to the terminal and the program ends.
-To check the saved data and readmes, enter the relavent directory:
+To check the saved data and readmes, enter the relevant directory:
 ```
 cd test_enkf
 ```